zachj1582/react-i-ii-afternoon/README.md

 Your project should...

-- Use at least 3 different components, including at least 1 stateless, functional component and 1 stateful, class component.
+- Use at least 3 different components, including at least 1 that holds and updates state.
 - Allow users to navigate through all the user information from the array in `data.js` using the `< Previous` and `Next >` buttons.
 Include special handling for those buttons for the first and last users in the array to avoid errors.
 - Display where in the array the current user is located (ex.
 1/25)
 - Match the layout and styling of the mockup as closely as possible.